NullAllocation/rke2-cluster-starter/README.md

   - Storage: 30GB minimum
 - 3 machines for agents.
 The required resources for the agents will ultimately depend on the planned workload.
   - OS: Rocky Linux 9
-  - Memory: 8GB (or what to appropiate for the work load)
+  - Memory: 8GB (or what to appropriate for the intended work load)
-  - Storage: 100GB (or what to appropiate for the work load)
+  - Storage: 100GB (or what to appropriate for the intended work load)

+Note: Although this guide uses 7 machines, the minimum is 5 (1 registration, 3 masters and 1 agent).
+You can adjust the number of agent nodes as needed.
+In order to adjust the size your cluster, just edit the `inventory.ini` file to add more resources to the `workers` section.

 #### Example Topology: